LearnLink Blog

 Past Simple for Kids

-The past simple is the English verb tense for finished actions at a specific time in the past: "She walked to school" or "We ate pizza."
-Most regular verbs add -ed to the base verb; common irregular verbs change form entirely (go → went).
-This guide covers the past simple for kids in plain steps — rules, examples, negatives, questions, and the mistakes our tutors see most often.
+The past simple is the tense for finished actions at a specific past time: "She walked to school" or "We ate pizza."
+Regular verbs add -ed; irregular verbs change form entirely (go → went).
+This guide covers past simple for kids in plain steps — rules, examples, negatives, questions, and the mistakes tutors see most often.

 • Finished actions: "I closed the door."
 The action is over.